YoofiBP/frontier-test/README.md

 Run Server

-    npm run dev
+    npm start

-The App is configured to run on PORT 5000
+The App is configured to run on PORT 5000.
+Kindly wait for the following messages to appear on the console before executing request
+* Server running on port: PORT_NUMBER
+* Database connected successfully
+* Queueing Channel created (for async endpoints)

 Execute POST request to endpoint